Royal correspondents predict Buckingham Palace will issue statement to counter Harry and Meghan’s claims of racism and rejection

 This highly unusual statement from Buckingham Palace stated that “we are clearly very concerned about allegations” in an article in the Times of London that asserted that Meghan bullied staffers, especially young women, and drove them “to the point of tears,” pushed two personal assistants “out of the household” and undermined confidence in a third.

-The news of 2018 complaint over bullying by Meghan was seen by many as a preemptive strike by palace staff to undercut the royal couple’s complaints of shabby treatment by the palace.
+The news of a 2018 complaint over bullying by Meghan was seen by many as a preemptive strike by palace staff to undercut the royal couple’s complaints of shabby treatment by the palace.